 The CAA bylaws provide two open periods to receive candidate names: Open Nominations Period and Open Petitions Period.

-Here are notable dates for the 2022 nomination and election cycle:
+Here are notable dates for the annual nomination and election cycle:

-Alumni may nominate themselves and/or each other to be considered for this year’s slate of nominees for Director positions during the Open Nominations Period.
+Alumni may nominate themselves and/or each other to be considered for the annual slate of nominees for Director positions during the Open Nominations Period.
 These nominees will be considered by the Nomination Proposal Committee for inclusion on the initial slate.

 Candidates for Directors of the Board may also be nominated during the Open Petitions Period, which will open after the slate is announced in June, via a petition with the signatures of at least 50 regular members in good standing.

-Individuals who wish to qualify by petition for the 2022 election are expected to notify the Secretary of the Board of their intent and to submit a formal Nominee’s Acceptance Documents Letter during the petition period.
+Individuals who wish to qualify by petition for election are expected to notify the Secretary of the Board of their intent and to submit a formal Nominee’s Acceptance Letter and Supporting Documents during the petition period.
 We encourage all interested parties to submit their interest in service during the open nominations period.
 Incomplete petitions will be considered withdrawn.

 To learn more and nominate an individual, including yourself, please visit this link.